Front Range Fed

 This strawberry whipped cream frosting stands out for many reasons.

 • Real strawberry flavor.
-This recipe uses real strawberries, which not only gives the whipped cream a gorgeous color but gives it a delicious natural flavor.
-Reducing the strawberries concentrates the strawberry taste, and added to the fresh whipped cream, it makes for a mouthwatering topping for almost any dessert.
+This recipe uses real strawberries, which not only gives the whipped cream a gorgeous color but also gives it a delicious natural flavor.
+Reducing the strawberries concentrates the strawberry taste, and adding it to the fresh whipped cream, it makes for a mouthwatering topping for almost any dessert.

 • Homemade is just...better.
 It's not that I've never used things like Cool Whip or a frozen whipped topping before.
 In a pinch, those are good stand-ins.
 But the taste of homemade whipped cream, which is light, fluffy, and creamy, is far superior in taste and texture compared to store-bought alternatives.

 • Stabilized whipped cream.
 If I'm using whipped cream as a topping for berries or something I'm serving right away, I generally don't add much sugar to it.
 But for something like icing a cake, or even a fruit dip, I want it to have a bit more oomph, and I want it to stay that way and not start melting or deflating a couple of hours after it's made.
 That's where the powdered sugar comes in.
-Adding powdered sugar gives the whipped cream frosting a bit more sweetness and it also helps stabilize the whipped cream, meaning it won't melt all over your beautiful cake after you've iced it.
+Adding powdered sugar gives the whipped cream frosting a bit more sweetness, and it also helps stabilize the whipped cream, meaning it won't melt all over your beautiful cake after you've iced it.
 In fact, it will keep its form for days!
+I've played around with the amount of powdered sugar to use in this recipe a lot, and this one works every time!

 Key Ingredients